RACV Logo

 1. It is very important that you provide your height at time of booking so we can ensure that you have the appropriate sized bicycle when your trip starts.
 If you do not provide your height ahead of arrival we cannot guarantee a suitably sized bike for you.

 2. A single supplement is available if you’d prefer not to share a room on this trip.
+The single supplement applies to all nights on your trip and is subject to availability.
 Please speak to your booking agent for further information.

 3. Bike helmets are compulsory on this trip.
 We are unable to hire bike helmets locally so please ensure you bring your own bike helmet from home.